developermkarim/My-All-Readme-Docs-Files/PHP-LARAVEL/PHP-Readme-Docs-W3School.md

      ```

 7. **Grouping**:
-   - Match "color" followed by "ful" or "less":
+   - Match "color" followed by "ful" or "less":'color' or the word 'colless'
      ```php
      $pattern = '/col(or|less)/';
      ```